zotanika/candypay.github.io/README.md

 # CANDYPAY Gateway

-Redirecting to the app store in aware of Mobile OS.
+Mobile OS aware redirecting to the app store.